Obituary of Jerry Wayne Fowlkes

 While working at American Airlines, he was a supervisor production planner and special assignment initiator as well as a machinist.

 All this experience prepared him for his favorite job at Ametek Chandler Engineering in Broken Arrow, where he said he got to play with adult-sized Tinker Toys and travel all over the world.

 He was a hard worker and dedicated employee and loved his children dearly.
 He retired twice from Chandler after leaving American Airlines.

 Jerry was a man with a soft, sensitive heart who loved to make people laugh and rarely met a person who did not like him.
 He was a strong Christian and joined the Gideons in the past 2 years.
 He believed that these little Bibles would solve the worlds problems and last forever, therefore we are asking that instead of flowers, you donate Bibles for the Gideon organization in his name.

 Thank you for honoring him by being here with his family to mourn his passing and celebrate his entry into Heaven.

-www.greenhillok.comTo send flowers to the family of Jerry Fowlkes, please visit Tribute Store
+www.greenhillok.comTo send flowers to the family or plant a tree in memory of Jerry Fowlkes, please visit Tribute Store